-Shyness, it’s definition as well as others for the sake of comparison.
+Shyness, its definition, as well as others, for the sake of comparison.

 Shy — 1. bashful, retiring 2. easily frightened away 3.
 Suspicious, distrustful, or wary.
 4. Reluctant

-Selfish — Devoted to or caring only for oneself; concerned primarily with one’s own interests, benefits, welfare, etc., regardless of others.
+Selfish — Devoted to or caring only for oneself; concerned primarily with one’s interests, benefits, welfare, etc., regardless of others.
 Egocentric.

-Shyness and It’s Complications
+Shyness and Its Complications

 Cloaking myself in a shield of “shyness” for years, I sought protection from outside scrutiny.
-What others think, is a constant hovering cloud.
+What others think is a constant hovering cloud.
 To a much lesser degree these days, but nonetheless, present.

 Having always been wary or distrustful of others and their motives would explain why getting close to anyone has been difficult at best.
-I am one of those people who does not have friends I have known, been close to and loved since grade school.
-The wariness of others, early on, led to my obsession with being self reliant and often alone as I got older.
+I am one of those people who does not have friends I have known, been close to, and loved since grade school.
+The wariness of others, early on, led to my obsession with being self-reliant and often alone as I got older.

 Selflessness and Protecting the True Self